PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

     ##  [7] "left"                  "promotion_last_5years" "sales"
     ## [10] "salary"

-From the above, the data set has 14,999 rows and 10 columns.
-Most of the columns hold numeric data, with only two containing text data, and in this case, categorical.

-The data provides information like satisfaction level, results obtained from last evaluation, number of projects an employee was involved in for the year, how long the employee has been in the organization, if they have been involved in any accident at work, if they are still with the organization or have left, etc. Each row is a record representing an employee.
+The dataset provides information like satisfaction level, results obtained from last evaluation, number of projects an employee was involved in for the year, how long the employee has been in the organization, if they have been involved in any accident at work, if they are still with the organization or have left, etc. Each row is a record representing an employee.

-Some columns, although descriptive, could be better if shorter, e.g, the `time_spend_company` column.
+From the above, the dataset has 14,999 rows and 10 columns.
+While 8 of the columns appear to hold numeric data, with only two containing text (categorical) data, a closer look reveals that the `promotion_last_5years` and `left` columns actually hold numeric representations of Boolean data in which, 0 indicates ‘False’ and 1 indicates ‘True’.
+So, a value of 0 in the `left` column means that an employee is still with the company while 1 means that the employee has left the company.
+The same goes for the `promotion_5years` column.
+0 means that an employee has not been promoted in the last 5 years and 1 means they have been promoted.
+So, we can, as well, say that these two columns contain categorical data but, encoding them with numbers helps us to examine their relationship with columns holding numeric data.

+The `time_spend_company` column could be made shorter and more descriptive.
 The name, `sales`, is inappropriate for the information contained in the column it represents.
-The column shows the department an employee belongs to rather than sales details.
+The column shows the department an employee belongs to, rather than sales details.

-With 14,999 records, the data set is enough for this analysis.
-The essence of the project is to look at historical, non-Qeug data, so the data is also appropriate for the task.
-Furthermore, it has been stripped of all personally Identifiable information (PII) like employee names, email address, residential address, phone number, etc., and it is cited.

-Safe to say our Data ROCCS!

-## Process**:**
+## Process

 In this phase, I cleaned and transformed my data in preparation for analysis, and documented each action in a change log.